joybio/multiPrime/README.md

 # Requirements

 To run this pipeline, your computer requires **30 GB of available memory (RAM)** to process larger number of sequence (e.g. 1,000,000).
-We **don't suggest** that Input sequences contains those sequences whose **average length is greater than 100K**,  if necessary, you'd better set the Maxseq in yaml file as small as possible, but **do not smaller than 200**.
+We **don't suggest** that Input sequences contains those sequences whose **length is greater than 100K**,  if necessary, you'd better set the Maxseq in yaml file as small as possible, but **do not smaller than 200**.
 Snakemake was used to facilitate the automated execution of all analysis steps.
 The easiest way to make use of the pipeline is to set up a python 3.9 virtual environment and run the pipeline in this environment.

 Download/Provide all necessary files: